 Gilligan Cut: When a pipe fell on Homer's head at the plant, Burns was afraid he'd hold out for millions.
 Cut to the next scene with Homer and the family going to a hockey game to enjoy the skybox.
 And Homer didn't even realize it was a hockey game before Lisa pointed it out.
 In fact, several people didn't realize they were going to a hockey game until they read the sign at the stadium.

 Immediate Self-Contradiction: When the Simpsons ask the writers of the show for food, they comment they're not allowed to interfere with the show, just after they had put the Simpsons' house in a river.
-And just to rub salt he orders to have the house remains burned.
+And just to rub salt in the wounds, he orders all the leftover food will be burned.

 Toilet Humor: One of the more interesting and literal examples in the series: